wireapp/wire-server-deploy/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Template for a question around the topic of deploying wire-server
-title: Feature: [FEATURE TITLE]
+title: "Feature: [FEATURE TITLE]"
-labels:
+labels: ''
-assignees:
+assignees: ''
 ---